 When will the current paper £10 note go out of circulation?

-Although no exact date has been given, going on the paper £5 note, which went out of circulation May 5, 2017, the current ten pound note could cease to be legal tender by June 2018.
+Although no exact date has been given, the current ten pound note could cease to be legal tender by Spring 2018 – according to the Bank of England.

 Will the new £10 polymer note feature the animal product called tallow – like the ‘plastic’ fiver?